-*The following questions arose during a webinar, in collaboration with the Climate Technology Centre & Network (CTCN), on the necessity of large scale CCS to meaninfully reduce global CO2 emissions, specifically about the Shand Study.
+*The following questions arose during a Webinar - BD3 CCS Facility: Technical Capabilities, in collaboration with the Climate Technology Centre & Network (CTCN), on the necessity of large scale CCS to meaningfully reduce global CO2 emissions, specifically about the Shand Study.

 What drove the majority of the cost savings between Boundary Dam 3 (BD3) CCS Facility and the Shand CCS Feasibility Study (Shand Study)?

-a 92% reduction to power plant capital costs (as highlighted in the chart, stemming from the case by case differences, in this case the turbine was able to be modified with “bolt-in” changes which saved significant capital costs, with a small penalty in efficiency); and,
+a 92 per cent reduction to power plant capital costs (as highlighted in the chart, stemming from the case by case differences, in this case the turbine was able to be modified with “bolt-in” changes which saved significant capital costs, with a small penalty in efficiency); and,

-capital cost reductions of 67% per tonne of carbon dioxide (CO2) captured.
+capital cost reductions of 67 per cent per tonne of carbon dioxide (CO2) captured.

 How much of the 67% cost reduction in the Shand CCS Feasibility Study is reproducible at another plant?